 Using Windows Task Manager

-- Right-click the Taskbar and select 'Task Manager' or press
+Step 1: Right-click on the taskbar and select 'Task Manager,' or press Ctrl

 +Shift